 Council/Lakeshore Arts Council.
 Some of his work has been translated into

-French, Armenian, German, Hebrew, and Hindi.
+French, Armenian, German, Romanian, Bulgarian, Spanish, Chinese, and Hindi.
 A member of the League of Canadian Poets, he is available for public readings and

 I have posted videos of myself reading or reciting some of my poems from 'Children of Ararat,' 'Blue: The Derek Jarman Poems,' and other sources at www.youtube.com.
 Simply search for 'Videos of Keith Garebian' and the appropriate links will appear.

 Readers are urged to read the very best interview I have ever had.
 This one, conducted by Elana Wolff, covers some of the most significant books I have written.
 This is the link:http://www.openbookontario.com/news/elana_wolff_interviews_keith_garebian

 books, theses, or articles that cite at least one of my articles or books as a